tdviet/fedcloudclient/README.md

     $ fedcloud openstack image list --site CYFRONET-CLOUD --vo fedcloud.egi.eu

--   Execute an Openstack command on all sites, e.g. list VMs in eosc-synergy.vo on all Openstack sites in EGI Federated Cloud
+-   Execute an Openstack command on all sites, e.g. list VMs in eosc-synergy.eu VO on all Openstack sites in EGI Federated Cloud

 <!-- -->